theam/eLLMental/CONTRIBUTING.md

 ## Improving documentation

-[eLLMental documentation](https://kotlin.ellmental.com) is treated as a live document that continues improving on a daily basis.
+The [eLLMental documentation](https://docs.ellmental.com) is treated as a live document that continues improving on a daily basis.
 If you find something that is missing or can be improved, please contribute, it will be of great help for other developers.
 To contribute you can use the button "Edit in GitHub" at the top of each chapter.